Haimanot515/Haimanot515/README.md

 <h2 align="center">Portfolio Website</h2>
+Portfolio Website

-A responsive and visually appealing personal portfolio website built to showcase my skills, projects, and experience as a full-stack developer, with easy access to my work, tech stack, and contact information.
+A responsive and visually appealing personal portfolio website designed to professionally showcase my skills, projects, and growth as a developer.
+This project serves as a central place where visitors can explore my work, learn about my technical background, and gain insight into the tools and technologies I use.
+The website highlights my featured projects, development journey, and core areas of focus, while also providing easy access to my tech stack, contact information, and professional presence.
+Built with an emphasis on clean design, responsiveness, and user experience, this portfolio reflects both my technical abilities and my commitment to creating polished, accessible, and engaging web applications.
 <br/><br/>
 <img src="https://res.cloudinary.com/dq3jkpys8/image/upload/v1773813385/por_nhrq6a.png" width="100%" style="border-radius:10px;" />